entando/entando-docs/vuepress/docs/next/docs/compose/ecm-overview.md

 ![ecm-flow.png](./img/ecm-flow.png)

 In the flow pictured above:
-1. A user visits the Local Hub page in the App Builder
+1. A user visits the Hub page in the App Builder
-2. The Local Hub makes a REST call to the `digital-exchange` endpoint
+2. The Hub makes a REST call to the `digital-exchange` endpoint
 3. The Component Manager receives the `digital-exchange` request
 4. The Component Manager calls the `k8s-service` to return the list of available `EntandoDeBundles` in the namespace